Romans 4:19-21

 Romans 4:19-21 in the Greek form a single sentence which is intended to illustrate from the life of Abraham how he believed and hoped when there was no grounds for hope from a human perspective.

 Abraham knew his own body was in a dead condition and he was therefore wholly hopeless in himself.
 He also knew that Sarah was past normal child bearing age.
 So on one hand Abraham had before him - his body as dead, and the deadness of Sarah's womb.
 On the other hand he had before him the promise of God He would "become a father of many nations".
-"In faith" he stood on the promises in spite of the physiological realities of their aged bodies!
-Faith is the assurance of things hoped for and the conviction of things not seen.
-Abraham was choosing to walk by faith not by sight.
+"In faith" he laid hold of the promises of God as of greater "weight" than the physiological realities of their aged bodies!
+Faith is the assurance of things hoped for and the conviction of things not seen (Heb 11:1).
+Abraham was choosing to walk by faith not by sight (2Cor 5:7).

-Weak (770) (astheneo from a = without + sthénos = strength, bodily vigor) means to be in a state of limited capacity to do or be something.
-In the present context it would be synonymous with powerlessness or impotence.
+Without becoming weak (770) (astheneo from a = without + sthénos = strength, bodily vigor) means to be in a state of limited capacity to do or be something.
+In the present context it would be synonymous with powerlessness or impotence to bring about life in Sarah's dead womb.
 To become weak in faith is to allow doubt to cloud and partly undermine belief.

-Faith (4102) (pistis) (Click in depth study of pistis) is synonymous with trust or belief and is the conviction of the truth of anything, but in Scripture usually speaks of belief respecting man's relationship to God and divine things, generally with the included idea of trust and holy fervor born of faith and joined with it.
+Faith (4102) (pistis-word study) is synonymous with trust or belief and is the conviction of the truth of anything.
+In Scripture pistis usually speaks of belief respecting man's relationship to God and divine things, generally with the included idea of trust and holy fervor born of faith and joined with it.

 Contemplated (2657) (katanoeo from kata = down [kata can be used to intensify the meaning] + noéo = to perceive or think) means literally to put the mind down on something and so to observe or consider carefully and attentively.
 It means to fix one’s eyes or mind upon and to perceive clearly.
 Katanoeo means to look carefully, cautiously, observantly.
 The idea is to think about something very carefully or consider closely which denotes the action of one's mind apprehending certain facts about a thing so as to give one the proper and decisive thought about the thing considered.